at1208/Geeksocean-client-1.0.0/README.md

-    Steps to run in production
+    Commands to run in production

-<b>run these commands inside root directory</b>
 <br />

         npm run build